The Liturgical Journey of the Christmas Season: From Advent to Christmas Day

-The Christmas season in the liturgical calendar is rich with spiritual meaning, tradition, and preparation.
-It spans from the beginning of Advent—a season of expectant waiting and hope—to the joyous celebration of Christ’s birth on Christmas Day.
-This journey invites Christians to reflect on their faith, prepare their hearts, and embrace the profound mysteries of the Incarnation.
+The Christmas season in the Christian liturgical calendar is a sacred journey; one filled with anticipation, prayer, reflection and joy.
+It stretches from the quiet, contemplative waiting of Advent to the radiant celebration of Christ’s birth on Christmas Day.
+More than traditions and rituals, this journey invites believers to prepare their hearts, deepen their faith and reflect on the profound mystery of the Incarnation: God becoming human to dwell among us.

-Advent, which begins four Sundays before Christmas, marks the start of the liturgical year.
-The word Advent comes from the Latin adventus, meaning "coming" or "arrival," signifying the anticipation of Christ's birth and His second coming at the end of time.
+Advent marks the beginning of the liturgical year and begins four Sundays before Christmas.
+The word Advent comes from the Latin adventus, meaning “coming” or “arrival” referring both to Christ’s first coming at Bethlehem and His promised second coming at the end of time.

 Themes of Advent

-Each week of Advent carries a unique focus, symbolised by the lighting of candles on the Advent wreath:
+Each Sunday of Advent focuses on one of four core themes, symbolised by the candles of the Advent wreath:

 Hope (First Sunday): Reflecting on the promises of a Messiah.